maiertech/website/src/routes/posts/what-you-need-to-know-about-gatsbys-file-system-route-api/index.md

 layer, while in Next.js for dynamic routes you have to write custom code to retrieve data from any data source that can be tapped with JavaScript.

-## Programmatic page generation with `gatsby-node.js`
+## Programmatic page generation with gatsby-node.js

 [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/)
-used to be the only way to generate pages programamtically inside a `gatsby-node.js`.
-You can think of Gatsby Node APIs as a collection of hooks with which you can hook into Gatsby’s build process to manipulate nodes in Gatsby’s GraphQL layer and to generate pages programamtically.
+used to be the only way to generate pages programmatically inside a `gatsby-node.js`.
+You can think of Gatsby Node APIs as a collection of hooks with which you can hook into Gatsby’s build process to manipulate nodes in Gatsby’s GraphQL layer and to generate pages programmatically.
 In my [Gatsby themes](https://github.com/maiertech/gatsby-themes) I usually create the following API functions inside `gatsby-node.js`: